nicolasochem/tzip/proposals/tzip-21/tzip-21.md

 A [JSON-Schema specification][6] is provided as an annex to this document.

-The schema may be applied to the contract level metadata, to the token level metadata in the case of FA2 tokens, or any combination thereof.
+The schema may be provided at the contract metadata level and/or at the token metadata level.

+If provided at the token metadata level, content should be provided in accordance with the recommendations of the token standard used (see [TZIP-12][7], [TZIP-7][8]).

+If provided at the contract metadata level, to prevent pollution in the top level of the metadata, content should be provided as a nested object under the key `assets`.

 The schema defines the following additional types: